Movie ranch: Iverson Movie Ranch

-In 1956, he sold the ranch to Four Star Television Productions.
-Its current status is unknown.

 Lasky Ranch – San Fernando Valley Providencia Ranch

 The First Lasky Ranch in the San Fernando Valley was located on the Providencia Ranch.
 In 1912, Universal purchased the property and named it Oak Crest Ranch.
 This old Universal ranch was built for the production of Universal 101Bison Brand Westerns.

 Hunkins Stables and Gopher Flats are close to Old Universal/Lasky Ranch in the San Fernando Valley.

 Lasky Movie Ranch – Ahmanson 'Lasky Mesa' Ranch

-This area is noted for a filming location history of many important movies, including, The Thundering Herd (Famous Players-Lasky Co.
+This area is noted for a filming location history of many important movies, including, The Thundering Herd (Famous Players–Lasky Co.
 1925), Gone with the Wind (Selznick 1939) and They Died with Their Boots On, "Santa Fe Trail" (Warner Bros.
 1940), and many others.

 From The Moving Picture World, October 10, 1914 (page 622 relates to the Lasky ranch and page 1078 to the new Lasky Ranch):

 "The Lasky company has acquired a 4,000-acre ranch in the great San Fernando valley on which they have built a large two-story Spanish casa which is to be used in The Rose of the Ranch" which has just been started.
 The new ground is to be used for big scenes and where a large location is needed.
 A stock farm is to be maintained on the ranch.
 It is planned to use 500 people in the story.
 There will be 150 people transported through Southern California for the mission scenes.
 The studio will be used for the largest scene ever set up, the whole state and ground space being utilized."

 In 1963, the Ahmanson family's Home Savings and Loan purchased the property and adjacent land.
 Home Savings and Loan was the parent company of Ahmanson Land Company, and so the ranch became known as the Ahmanson Ranch.
 Washington Mutual Bank (WAMU) took over ownership of Home Savings and proceeded with the development plans for the ranch.

 The public advocacy for undeveloped open space pressure was very strong, and development was halted further by new groundwater tests showing migrating contamination of the aquifer with toxic substances from the adjacent Rocketdyne Santa Susana Field Laboratory (SSFL) experimental Nuclear Reactor and Rocket Engine Test Facility.
 The Santa Monica Mountains Conservancy and the State of California purchased the land for public regional park.
 The Lasky Movie Ranch is now part of the very large Upper Las Virgenes Canyon Open Space Preserve, with various trails to the Lasky Mesa locale.

 The property was sold to a conservancy in 2003 but some filming was done there afterwards, including some scenes for the 2006 film Mission: Impossible III.
 More recently, it has been a hiking area.